ADSR Envelope: The Key to Unique Sounds in Your Music

 - Which tools are suitable for learning the ADSR envelope?

-- freeware synthesizer or trial versions commercial plugins (e.g. Serum, Massive, Sylenth1).
+- Freeware synthesizers or trial versions of commercial plugins such as Serum, Massive or Sylenth1.

 - Drum Machines (hardware or software based).

-- YouTube tutorials and Online coursesthat provide step-by-step instructions.
+- YouTube tutorials and Online courses that provide step-by-step guidance.

 - How do I know if my ADSR settings are good in the mix?